Afghanistan

 ANALYSIS:

-The Taliban de facto authorities frequently target journalists, civil servants, human rights defenders and those affiliated with the former Afghan government with violations that appear to be perpetrated on a widespread and systematic basis.
-Targeted attacks are largely unreported due to the Taliban’s continued crackdown on independent media and a closed civic space.
-There are currently no independent national bodies to document human rights violations due to the dismantling of key institutions, including the Afghan Independent Human Rights Commission and the Office of the Attorney General.
+The Taliban appears to be targeting journalists, civil servants, human rights defenders and former government affiliates on a widespread and systematic basis.
+There are no independent national bodies to document human rights violations due to the dismantling of key institutions, including the Afghan Independent Human Rights Commission and the Office of the Attorney General, while the Special Rapporteur has been prohibited from accessing the country.

 RISK ASSESSMENT:

-• Decades of serious violations of international human rights and humanitarian law, as well as impunity for those crimes.
+• Decades of violations of international law, as well as impunity for those crimes.

-• Institutionalized large-scale and systematic gender-based discrimination by Taliban de facto authorities against women and girls.
+• Institutionalized and systematic gender-based discrimination by Taliban de facto authorities against women and girls.

-• Widespread and systematic targeted attacks perpetrated by ISIL-K and the Taliban against ethnic and religious minorities.
+• Ongoing widespread and systematic targeted attacks by ISIL-K and the Taliban against ethnic and religious minorities.

-• Weakness of state structures to protect vulnerable populations and an unwillingness of the de facto authorities to uphold obligations under international law.
+• Weakness of state structures to protect vulnerable populations and an unwillingness of the de facto authorities to uphold international law obligations.

 NECESSARY ACTION:

-As the de facto authorities, the Taliban are bound by all existing international human rights obligations codified in the treaties to which Afghanistan is a state party, including CEDAW.
-They must uphold these obligations, including by halting all violations and abuses perpetrated by their officials and guaranteeing the equal protection and promotion of the human rights of all people in Afghanistan, regardless of gender, ethnic background, religious belief or political affiliation.
-The Taliban should allow the international community to provide assistance to meet these obligations.
-Any efforts towards normalization of relations with the Taliban must be contingent on respect for human rights and women’s rights in line with international law.
+As de facto authorities, the Taliban are bound by Afghanistan’s international human rights obligations, including CEDAW.
+They must uphold these obligations by halting violations and abuses by their officials and guaranteeing equal protection and promotion of the rights of all Afghans, regardless of gender, ethnicity, religion or political affiliation.
+The Taliban must also allow international assistance and monitoring to help fulfill these obligations.

 GET INVOLVED